 5) Firmly enforce IT policies and protocols

-Flexibility is necessary when managing a company’s IT infrastructure, but certain standards must be enforced to prevent the business from facilitating compliance or security violations that can incur severe financial and legal penalties.
-Every company is responsible for making sure these standards are met throughout the organization and should continuously work to improve and update these policies as needed.
+Flexibility is necessary when managing a company’s IT infrastructure.
+Still, you must enforce specific standards to prevent the business from facilitating compliance or security violations that incur severe financial and legal penalties.
+Every company is responsible for ensuring these standards are met throughout the organization and should continuously work to improve and update these policies as needed.

 6) Budget for unexpected IT expenses